netscaler/ADC-scripts/docs/generic-modules/nitro-api-calls.md

 fails.

-The final task is to save the running configuration to ensure that a reboot of Netscaler will not undo the changes we have made.
+The final task is to save the running configuration to ensure that a reboot of NetScaler will not undo the changes we have made.

 ## Playbook